Centre Algatech

 Co-investigators: Asoc.Prof.
 Roman Sobotka, Ph.D. and Radek Kaňa, Ph.D.

-However, recent data indicate that biogenesis of both photosystems is tightly intertwined and performed by common cellular machinery integrating chlorophyll biosynthesis [7-10].
-To solve the organization of this cellular factory, its location and photoprotection, we employ the cyanobacterium Synechocystis 6803 and a number of its mutants.
-We use a variety of physiological, biophysical and biochemical methods including isolation and 2D analysis of protein complexes combined with protein and chlorophyll radiolabeling, mass spectrometry and confocal and cryo-electron microscopy.
+As an experimantal organism we employ the cyanobacterium Synechocystis PCC 6803 and a number of its mutants.
+We use a variety of physiological, biophysical and biochemical methods including purification and 2D analysis of protein complexes combined with protein and chlorophyll radiolabeling, mass spectrometry and confocal and cryo-electron microscopy.

-The aim of the project is to verify hypothesis about intertwined biogenesis of both photosystems and elaborate its model.
-In connection with this to elucidate early phases of Photosystem I biogenesis, determine structure, location and photoprotection of the PSI/PSII biogenesis centre and role of auxiliary factors in it.
+The aim of the project is to verify the hypothesis about intertwined biogenesis of the photosystems and elaborate its model.
+We also aim to elucidate early phases of PSI biogenesis, including the role of PSI-specific auxiliary factors a determine structure and location of the PSI/PSII biogenesis site.

 Do you want to give your consent to the use of tracking cookies?